darshand15/darshand15.github.io/_projects/1_Capstone_project.md

 ## Abstract

- * There has been a rapid improvement in hardware and compute platforms and their capabilities
+ * There has been a rapid improvement in hardware and computing platforms and their capabilities
  * But the performance gain achieved is limited by the software and programs written to run on these platforms
  * Sequential software does not exploit these hardware capabilities to the maximum possible extent
  * This is with respect to the utilization of multiple threads, processors, cores, and other available resources